mydansun/QrCode-Reader-Node.js/README.md

 # QrCode-Reader-Node.js
 QrCode Reader for Node.js

+Find and identify the QRCode in the picture

 JavaScript QRCode reader for Node.js

 This is a port of LazarSoft / jsqrcode https://github.com/LazarSoft/jsqrcode